vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Create a SpoofGuard policy to specify the operation mode for networks.

+**Note:** you must include the trailing slash for this URI:
+`/api/4.0/services/spoofguard/policies/`.

 * **get** *(secured)*: Retrieve information about all SpoofGuard policies.

+**Note:** you must include the trailing slash for this URI:
+`/api/4.0/services/spoofguard/policies/`.

 ### /4.0/services/spoofguard/policies/{policyID}
 Working With a Specific SpoofGuard Policy